FireDevelopment/Tkinter-Maze/README.txt

 settings folder:
 The settings for the game, records, colors, and sound, do not change them.

-soundinstall.bat:
-Automatically installs pygame.

-bloom folder:
+levels folder:
-Contains data for the first level, if file inside are moved, the level will not load correctly.
+Contains the level data for the level "Bloom".
+More levels will be moved over there eventually.

-_pycache_ folder:
-Python makes this for some reason, if you delete it, it will come back, I don't know why.

 images folder:
 contains all the images used for the game, do not move these files